 NKU's campus-based MAT program, next cohort starting in fall of 2019, combines thoughtful placements in area classrooms, excellent courses taught by knowledgeable faculty, a manageable two-year schedule that includes in-person and online courses, and the option to be employed as a teacher while still a student.

 The MAT program admits one cohort of students per year.
-In summer of 2018, we will admit a cohort to the school-embedded program.
-In fall of 2019, we will admit a cohort to the campus-based program.
+In the fall of 2019, we will admit a cohort to the campus-based program.
+In summer of 2020, we will admit a cohort to the school-embedded program.

 “At times, teachers have to be the counselor, the mediator, and much more.
 Teachers are some of the most important people in a student’s life.”